2025 Ohio Valley Conference women's basketball tournament

-The 2025 Ohio Valley Conference Women's Basketball Tournament will be the final event of the 2024–25 NCAA Division I women's basketball season in the Ohio Valley Conference.
-The tournament will be held March 5–8, 2025 at the Ford Center in Evansville, Indiana.
-The tournament winner will receive the conference's automatic bid to the 2025 NCAA Division I women's basketball tournament.
+The 2025 Ohio Valley Conference Women's Basketball Tournament was the final event of the 2024–25 NCAA Division I women's basketball season in the Ohio Valley Conference.
+The tournament was held March 5–8, 2025 at the Ford Center in Evansville, Indiana.
+The tournament winner will received the conference's automatic bid to the 2025 NCAA Division I women's basketball tournament.

 Seeds

-Only the top eight teams in the conference will qualify for the tournament.
-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+Only the top eight teams in the conference qualified for the tournament.
+Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.

-If Lindenwood, which is not eligible for the NCAA Tournament, wins the Ohio Valley Conference Tournament, then the conference's automatic bid goes to the tournament runner-up.
-If that team is also not eligible, i.e. two ineligible teams met in the tournament final, the automatic bid goes to the highest seeded tournament-eligible semifinal loser.